Moesif/moesif-aws-lambda-python/README.md

 update_user(user, moesif_options)
 ```

+The `metadata` field can contain any customer demographic or other info you want to store.
+Moesif only requires the `user_id` field.

+For more information, see the function documentation in [Moesif Python API Reference](https://www.moesif.com/docs/api?python#update-a-user).

 ### Update Users in Batch
-Similar to update_user, but used to update a list of users in one batch.
+To update a list of [users](https://www.moesif.com/docs/getting-started/users/) in one batch, use the `update_users_batch()` function.
-Only the `user_id` field is required.
-For details, visit the [Python API Reference](https://www.moesif.com/docs/api?python#update-users-in-batch).

 ```python
 from moesif_aws_lambda.middleware import *